rickfarmer/cloud-foundry-vm/README.md

 2. Automatically configure the challenging parts of Cloud Foundry — network and datastore.
 In particular, share these resources among the virtualized ESXi hosts.
 3. What?!?
 We are turning a laptop sized system into a full-fledged vSphere and Pivotal CF environment… not possible!
 Maybe not… but
 	- “CPU core over-subscription is not something we worry about. vSphere 5.5′s Virtual CPU limit is 32 Virtual CPUs per core, which means that a 4-core Mac Pro could support as many as 128 Virtual CPUs.
 Cloud Foundry’s Engineering Team’s servers are often over-subscribed by a factor of more than 20:1 (i.e. as many as 240 cores allocated, but only 12 physical cores available).”  **Please see the excellent [Brian Cunnie IaaS articles](http://pivotallabs.com/worlds-smallest-iaas-part-3-paas/?tag=cloudfoundry#cpu_cores "World's Smallest IaaS") for more information.**

 		- RAM is the hard limit.
 Cloud Foundry breathes RAM.
 At a minimum we want to start with a physical machine that has 16Gb of physical RAM, take 12Gb of that per ESXi host instance and spin-up 4 of them for a total of 48Gb of virtualized, over-subscribed RAM made available for CF

 **Special thanks go to [Doug MacEachern](https://github.com/dougm "Doug MacEachern") at [VMware](http://www.vmware.com "VMware") for putting together an awesome set of tooling in the form of his example [ESXi Packer template](https://github.com/dougm/packer-esxi "ESXi Packer template") and [ESXi Vagrant plug-in](https://github.com/dougm/vagrant-esxi "ESXi Vagrant plug-in") projects.**

 # Requirements

-_Currently, the instructions for using the Cloud Foundry VM is Mac OS X centric.
+_Currently, the instructions for using the Cloud Foundry VM are Mac OS X centric.
 If running on a Windows or Linux machine please consider contributing the information back to this repository.
 Thanks._

 ## Hardware